centrifugal/documentation/server/recover.md

 }
 ```

-Client saves that last message ID for channel and start listening for messages in channel `news`.
+Client saves that last message ID for channel and start listening for new messages in channel `news`.
-When new message arrives client saves message `uid` value and that value considered as last message
+When new message arrives client get message `uid` value and that value considered as last message
 ID for channel `news`.
-So when client lost network connection and the resubscribes on channel `news`
+So when client loses network connection and then resubscribes on channel `news`
-he can provide last message ID in subscription request.
+he provides last seen message ID in subscription request.

 ```
 {